ariqmuhammadsulthan/.github/profile/README.md

 </p>

 <p align="justify">
 <strong>Machine Learning</strong> builds and develops the recommendation model of hangout places based on several variables, such as distance and analysis of comments using NLP.
-Building model with TensorFlow, using ML Endpoint to deliver recommendations, and preprocess the data using pandas.
+Building models with TensorFlow, using ML Endpoint to deliver recommendations, and preprocessing the data using pandas.
 </p>

 <p align="justify">